jpdery/moobile-core-doc/Source/Classes/Control/Slider.md

 Name     | Description
 -------- | -----------
-`slider` | Defines the element that act as a slider.
+`slider` | Defines an element acting as a slider.
 Use the `data-slider` property to specify a subclass instead.

 Events {#events}
 --------------------------------------------------------------------------------